coronalabs/corona-docs/markdown/guide/monetization/IAP/index.markdown

 ## Store-Specific Functionality

 Each marketplace offers some unique and potentially critical functionality which you must be aware of.
-The following list summarizes these, but you should always consult the documentation for [iOS][api.library.store], [Android][plugin.google-iap-billing], and [Amazon][plugin.amazon-iap-v2] to inspect <nobr>platform-specific</nobr> functionality in detail.
+The following list summarizes these, but you should always consult the documentation for [iOS][api.library.store], [Android][plugin.google-iap-billing-v2], and [Amazon][plugin.amazon-iap-v3] to inspect <nobr>platform-specific</nobr> functionality in detail.

 ### Purchasing Disabled (Apple)